 - Views integration: filter on availability.

-- (Experimental) Entity API integration opens up the whole data model to Views and other modules that integrate with Entity API.
+- Entity API integration.
+The availability calendar is also defined as an entity.
+This opens up the whole data model to Views and other modules that integrate with Entity API, like search API.

 - Server side API for most CRUD operations around availability calendars.

 - Drupal 7.14

 - PHP5.3 or Date api